 Distribution.
-We utilize a total of 221 distribution facilities located in Argentina, Canada, Central America, Chile, China, Japan, Mexico, South Africa, India and the United Kingdom.
-Certain of these facilities are used to ship merchandise to both our stores and customers on our eCommerce platforms.
+We utilize a total of 221 distribution facilities located in Canada, Central America, Chile, China, India, Mexico and South Africa, as well as Japan and the United Kingdom, whose operations are classified as held for sale as of January 31, 2021, and subsequently divested in the first quarter of fiscal 2022.
 Through these facilities, we process and distribute both imported and domestic products to the operating units of the Walmart International segment.
-During fiscal 2020, approximately 85% of Walmart International's purchases passed through these distribution facilities.
-Suppliers ship the balance of Walmart International's purchases directly to our stores in the various markets in which we operate.
-We ship merchandise purchased by customers on our eCommerce platforms by a number of methods from multiple locations including from our 88 dedicated eCommerce fulfillment centers, as well as more than 2,500 eCommerce sort centers in India.
+During fiscal 2021, the majority of Walmart International's purchases passed through these distribution facilities.
+Suppliers ship the remainder of Walmart International's purchases directly to our stores in the various markets in which we operate.
+Across the segment, we have efficient networks connecting physical stores and distribution and fulfillment centers which facilitate the movement of goods to where our customers live.
+We ship merchandise purchased by customers on our eCommerce platforms by a number of methods from multiple locations including from our 83 dedicated eCommerce fulfillment centers, more than 2,800 eCommerce sort centers and last-mile delivery facilities in India, as well as our physical retail stores.